Yueming-Yin/T2C-CNN/README.md

 ## Data Processing
 Open "Data_Preparation.ipynb" and run cells one by one.
 The descriptions of each step are included in the annotations, including:

-1. Define file paths and settings
+1. Define file paths and settings, usage:
     1. Set "data_dir" to the directory that you want the generated data to be saved
     2. Set "box_width" that can cover almost all fluorescent spots in your images.
-The unit is pixel and default value is 10.
+The unit is pixel and the default value is 10.
     3. Define "max_drift_distance", which discribe how fast your slide drift under microscope.
 One should consider both microscope resolution and magnification factor.
 2. Load and save molecular localization and drift data to .csv tables
-3. Substract the mean intensity for each frame, mask and save original fluorescent spots in tif format (use uncorrected df for a complete collection of binding events and blinking correction)
+3. Substract the mean intensity for each frame, mask and save original fluorescent spots in tif format (use uncorrected df for a complete collection of binding events and blinking correction), usage:
     1. Set the "process_domain", which is the index (start from 1) of file path in the "all_tif_image_stack_paths".
     2. Set the "blinking_correction_th".
 Default is 10, can be reduced for frequent binding.
     3. Set "read_exist, reprocess = False, True" if you want to process from scratch.
 Ohterwise, set "read_exist, reprocess = True, False" for fixing.